Tripsiir/UH-stat-bioinf/connectivity-scores/connectivity-scores.md

 ## [1]  0.28380483  0.40901167 -0.02636584  0.25720203  0.38957687
 ```

-The average per cluster is:
+The average per cluster, for the first component, is:

 ```r